lsocrate/jade-court/edict.md

 A few cards are big offenders of the Principle #4, providing too much profit for their costs.

 - **Shameful Display**: the omnipresent void province, providing huge recurrent value.
-Quite the first conflict in a game hits Shameful and sends the game down into a snowballing effect.
+Quite often the first conflict in a game hits Shameful and sends the game down into a snowballing effect.
 No province in the game offers a recurrent effect this big, commonly representing a permanent 3 Skill swing + 2 honor trade.
 The high power of Shameful is exacerbated by the fact its activation is immediate, it’s almost impossible to “scout” for it.
 Shameful Display is banned.

 - **Common Cause**: readying any character, by sacrificing a resource that is already spent, and often getting extra profit on top of that sacrifice is way too much profit for a card with so few restrictions.
 Common Cause is banned.